ninsuo/symfony-collection/README.md

      });
 ```

-If you are using the given form theme, `allow_add` and `allow_delete` are automatically set following your form type configuration.
+If you are using the given form theme, `allow_add`, `allow_delete` and `allow_duplicate` are automatically
+set following your form type configuration.

 **Set minimum and maximum of elements in the collection**